ArtiomShapovalov/react-native-user-score/README.md

 # react-native-score-rating

-## Introduction

-A flexible, lightweight star rating component for React Native.
-Unlike others, this component offers absolute flexibility in your rating's icon rendering.
+A flexible, lightweight user score component.
 The component responds to drags and not just clicks, icon boundaries are computed automatically.

 ## Installation